AdithyaNarayan/blockchain-bulletin-board/README.md

 # Blockchain Bulletin Board

 A basic bulletin board where people can add messages and see other messages anonymously.
 This was built using blockchain and is a Dapp (Distributed App).
+It runs on a private etheruem network.

 ### Tech Stack
 * **HTML, TailwindCSS and JS** for the frontend.
 * **Solidity** and Remix IDE for deployment of smart contracts.